 Since before even taking office, President Donald J. Trump has been the center of intense impeachment gossip and speculation.
 It’s garnered such significant interest that even unrelated searches can yield bizarre theories on how it works.

-Fortunately, one of Richard Nixon’s many gifts to the transparency and accountability community is is a 1970s Department of Justice memo, Legal Aspects of Impeachment: A Memo.
+Fortunately, one of Richard Nixon’s many gifts to the transparency and accountability community is a Department of Justice memo from the ’70s entitled Legal Aspects of Impeachment: A Memo.

 Dated February 1974 - the month the impeachment process against Nixon formally began - the 278-page document (including various appendices) lays out the process, precedent, and legal considerations for impeaching a sitting president.

 At the time, the DOJ didn’t have a lot to work with.
 Andrew Johnson was the only president impeached at the time, in 1868.
 (Bill Clinton would later be impeached in 1998, with neither being convicted.)